hammerlab/spree/README.md

 ### Persistence, Scalability
 Spree offers a unified interface to past- and currently-running Spark applications, combining functionality that is currently spread across Spark's web UI and "history server".

-It also persists all information about Spark applications to MongoDB, allowing for archival storage that is easily query-able and avoids various issues that the Spark history server currently suffers from (due to the latter's use of plain-text JSON files as an ad-hoc database), e.g. slow load-times, caching problems, etc.
+It persists all information about Spark applications to MongoDB, allowing for archival storage that is easily query-able and solves various Spark-history-server issues, e.g. slow load-times, caching problems, etc.

-A side effect of this is that various UI-scaling issues are solved by not using the Spark driver as an ad-hoc database.

-In particular, all tables are paginated on the server (and sort-able by any column) for graceful handling of arbitrarily large stages, RDDs, etc.
+Pagination and sorting are delegated to Mongo for graceful handling of arbitrarily large stages, RDDs, etc., which makes for a cleaner scalability story than Spark's current usage of textual event-log files and in-memory maps on the driver as ad-hoc databases.

 ### Usability
-Spree includes several small usability improvements that you may find useful, including:
+Spree includes several usability improvements, including:

 #### Toggle-able Columns
 All tables allow easy customization of displayed columns: